-expect higher returns from investments at later compared to early ages.
+Inequality in parental investment in education can arise from differing beliefs about the productivity of such investment.
+To this regard, Rauh and Boneva (2018) consider parents' perceptions of investment, showing that they generally view investments at different stages of life as substitutes rather than complements and expect higher returns from investments at later compared to early ages.
 Given that these perceptions are at odds with the empirical evidence, providing better information on returns may foster educational investments, particularly among families at the bottom of the income distribution.
-A shift in parental beliefs could also affect child beliefs on the returns to education, which are predictive of attainment gaps in higher education (Boneva et al., 2021).
+A shift in parental beliefs could also affect child beliefs on the returns to education, which are predictive of attainment gaps in higher education (Boneva, Golin, and Rauh 2021).

 Similarly, differences in parental investments can stem from preferences, either regarding the importance parents attach to children's education and other outcomes, or regarding the cost of investing.
 Kalil et al. (2020) note that in the United States, more educated mothers spend considerably more time on childcare than mothers with less education, and ask whether part of the reason may be that educated mothers find childcare more enjoyable.
 Evidence from the Well-Being Modules of the American Time Use Survey does not, however, show significant differences in the enjoyment of childcare by the mother's education.
 Hence, to the extent that differences in preferences and beliefs matter, these are more likely to relate to the returns to investments in children's skills rather than the cost of investment.
-Such a channel is supported by evidence that more educated mothers not only spend more time on childcare overall, but also tailor this time more closely to their children's developmental needs (Kalil et al., 2012), and that the overall gap in childcare time between more- and less-educated parents is especially large for education-oriented activities (Doepke and Zilibotti, 2019; Kalil et al., 2016; Ramey and Ramey, 2010).
+Such a channel is supported by evidence that more educated mothers not only spend more time on childcare overall, but also tailor this time more closely to their children's developmental needs (Kalil, Ryan, and Corey 2012), and that the overall gap in childcare time between more- and less-educated parents is especially large for education-oriented activities (Ramey and Ramey 2010; Kalil et al. 2016; Doepke and Zilibotti 2019).

-A preference channel for intergenerational persistence in educational attainment is also supported by the observation that preferences and aspirations are transmitted from parents to children (see, for example, Dohmen et al., 2012).
-Lekfuangfu and Odermatt (2022) show that parental aspirations are strong predictors of the educational aspirations of their children, even conditional on the socioeconomic status of the parents and the cognitive and noncognitive skills of the child.
-Such intergenerational correlation in aspirations could be due the transmission of information and beliefs about the returns to education, but could also stem from more purposeful actions by parents to shape their children's aspirations according to their own preferences (Bisin and Verdier, 2011).
+A preference channel for intergenerational persistence in educational attainment is also supported by the observation that preferences and aspirations are transmitted from parents to children (see for example Dohmen et al. 2012).
+Lekfuangfu and Odermatt (2020) show that parental aspirations are strong predictors of the educational aspirations of their children, even conditional on the socio-economic status of the parents and the cognitive and non-cognitive skills of the child.
+Such intergenerational correlation in aspirations could be due the transmission of information and beliefs about the returns to education, but could also stem from more purposeful actions by parents to shape their children's aspirations according to their own preferences (Bisin and Verdier 2011).